hphelion/documentation/commercial/GA1/commercial.install-GA-overview.md

 </tr>
 </table>

-You can find more information on the seed, undercloud and overcloud in the Technical Overview.
+You can find more information on the seed, undercloud and overcloud in the [Technical Overview](/helion/openstack/technical-overview/).

+You can find more information on available services in the [Services Overview](/helion/openstack/services/overview/).

 ## Installation options {#install-option}